Documentation

 • Serves cached responses instantly.

-• No backend requests unless it's the first request.
+• No backend requests are made, unless it is the initial request.

 • Serves old data while fetching updates.